PyMVPA/PyMVPA/doc/source/devguide.rst

 Outstanding Questions:

-  * What is a :class:`mvpa.measures.base.ProxyClassifierSensitivityAnalyzer` useful for?
+  * What is a :class:`mvpa2.measures.base.ProxyClassifierSensitivityAnalyzer` useful for?
   * Shouldn't there be a `sensitivities` state?

-.. _Absolute: api/mvpa.misc.transformers-module.html#Absolute
+.. _Absolute: api/mvpa2.misc.transformers-module.html#Absolute

 Adding a new Algorithm
 ----------------------

-go into `mvpa/algorithms/`
+go into `mvpa2/algorithms/`